Surfing in Central America

 Costa Rica (Pacific + Caribbean Coast)

 One of the most popular surf destinations in the world, drawing millions of surfers who visit or aspire to surf here each year.
 Costa Rica has incredible variety — right-hand river-mouth points like Tamarindo and Playa Negra, barreling beach breaks like Hermosa, long lefts at Pavones, and a punchy Caribbean reef at Salsa Brava.
 It’s clean, safe, and beginner-friendly, but still world-class when swells hit.
+Swell systems from south america and the north pacific both play a major role in shaping the surf conditions along Costa Rica’s Pacific coast, delivering consistent and powerful waves.
 The influence of immigrants is evident in the multicultural surf scene, contributing to the welcoming atmosphere.

 Panama (Pacific + Caribbean Coast)

 Panama is Central America’s most underrated surf zone.
 The Pacific coast has consistent swell with beach breaks, reefs, and points, while the Caribbean side features powerful, glassy reef setups like Bocas del Toro.
+Swells from south america and the north pacific influence the quality and consistency of surf on the Pacific side, making it a reliable destination for year-round waves.
 Less crowded than Costa Rica, with a wild, jungled feel.

 Guatemala (Pacific Coast)